Private API Rejections

-PSPDFKit is a large SDK and we have a lot of internal APIs to offer features such as fast document display, links, smart zoom, and annotation editing.
+PSPDFKit is a large SDK and we have a lot of internal APIs for offering features like fast document display, links, smart zoom, and annotation editing.
 As such, we have a larger internal target area.
-Using Swift would help somewhat, as it namespaces selectors if not exported to Objective-C. We cannot yet use Swift since it is not yet binary compatible.
+Using Swift would help somewhat, as it namespaces selectors if not exported to Objective-C. We cannot use Swift since it is not yet binary compatible.
 However, we use C++ to both minimize such issues and to offer better speed and a better tested/more stable codebase.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51